YichengDWu/NeuralGraphPDE.jl/README.md

 The goal is to extend Neural (Graph) ODE to Neural Graph PDE (WIP).
 Be aware of potential breaking changes.

 This library will focus on (only a few equivariant) GNNs related to PDEs.
 This is not a general GNN package.
-But you can write any custom convolutional layers if you want.
+Although you can write any custom convolutional layers if you want.

 ## References